Centre for International Governance Innovation: History

 CIGI was founded in 2001 by Jim Balsillie, then co-CEO of Research In Motion (RIM) (now BlackBerry).
 Balsillie made an initial donation of $20 million to establish the New Economy Institute (renamed CIGI in 2002), with Mike Lazaridis, his then co-CEO at RIM, contributing an additional $10 million.
 The combined $30 million in funds was matched by the Government of Canada in 2003.

 Among CIGI's first staff was Executive Director John English, Director of Public Affairs John Milloy and Distinguished Fellows Andrew F. Cooper and Paul Heinbecker.
 The first CIGI International Board of Governors meeting was held in October 2003, with early members including Jagdish Bhagwati, Joe Clark, José Ángel Gurría, and Anne-Marie Slaughter.

 In 2005, CIGI published its first working paper.
 In 2007, CIGI partnered with the University of Waterloo and Wilfrid Laurier University to launch the BSIA.
 In 2009, CIGI announced plans to house the BSIA within a "CIGI Campus" that would be built alongside its headquarters in Waterloo.
 The resulting $69 million complex received federal and provincial funding totalling $50 million through the Knowledge Infrastructure Program and Ontario's 2009 budget.
 The City of Waterloo donated the land for the campus through a 99-year lease.
 Construction of the CIGI Campus was completed in November 2011.

 The centre was downsized in 2019 when 21 jobs were cut and again in 2020 when another 11 positions were eliminated according to a news report.
 The Budget was reduced to $8 million from the previous $12 million.
 These steps were necessary because the Government of Ontario cut all funding (approximately $3.2 million per annum) in 2019.
 A statement from CIGI stated that it would make "meaningful changes in how we operate, including streamlined decision-making, improved strategic planning and expanded partnerships".
 The organization's financial report at the end of July 2019 indicated that CIGI remained well-funded with $175 million in assets.

 Leadership

 In May 2012, Rohinton P. Medhora joined CIGI as president, after having served on CIGI's International Board of Governors since 2009.
 Medhora is former vice president of programs at the International Development Research Centre (IDRC).
-Medhora succeeded former CIGI executive director by Thomas A. Bernes, who previously held high-level positions at the International Monetary Fund, the World Bank and the Government of Canada.
+Medhora succeeded former CIGI executive director Thomas A. Bernes, who previously held high-level positions at the International Monetary Fund, the World Bank and the Government of Canada.

 After a decade-long leadership, Medhora stepped down as CIGI President.
 Following a nine-month search, Paul Samson joined the think-tank as its fourth president on September 6, 2022.
 Prior to CIGI, Samson served with the Government of Canada for close to two and a half decades, holding executive positions with Finance Canada, Global Affairs Canada, the Canadian International Development Agency and the Privy Council Office.
 He is a former associate deputy minister with Agriculture and Agri-Food Canada.